Neurodiagnostics (EEG & EMG)

-An EMG/nerve conduction test evaluates pain, tingling, numbness and/or weakness of any part of the body to diagnose nerve and muscle disorders.
-These disorders may include problems such as carpal tunnel syndrome, sciatica, neuropathy, inflammation of the muscles, herniated discs or any other neuromuscular problem.
-This is an invasive test performed by a neurologist, who uses a small needle placed in the affected area(s).
-You will be asked to perform certain movements, such as bending an arm.
-This is sometimes an uncomfortable procedure.
-The results of the EMG show the neurologist the muscles' ability to respond to nervous stimulation.
-This helps the neurologist to determine whether the problem lies in the muscle tissue or the nervous system.
+- Electromyogram (EMG)/nerve conduction: An EMG/nerve conduction test evaluates pain, tingling, numbness and/or weakness of any part of the body to diagnose nerve and muscle disorders.
+This is an invasive test performed by a neurologist who places a small needle in the affected area(s) to determine whether the problem lies in the muscle tissue or the nervous system.